sarahonorato/aspnet-core-signalr/README.md

 # ASP.NET Core SignalR
 This project was created to apply the basics of building a real-time app using SignalR.
+ASP.NET Core SignalR is an open-source library that simplifies adding real-time web functionality to apps.
+Real-time web functionality enables server-side code to push content to clients instantly.

+Good candidates for SignalR:

+- Apps that require high frequency updates from the server.
+Examples are gaming, social networks, voting, auction, maps, and GPS apps.
+- Dashboards and monitoring apps.
+Examples include company dashboards, instant sales updates, or travel alerts.
+- Collaborative apps.
+Whiteboard apps and team meeting software are examples of collaborative apps.
+- Apps that require notifications.
+Social networks, email, chat, games, travel alerts, and many other apps use notifications.

 # Prerequisites
 - Visual Studio 2019